How Predictive Audiences decrease CPL

 Pros and cons of predictive audience targeting

-Predictive audiences are a great way of reaching new users while decreasing your CPL, but that’s not all!
+Predictive audience targeting is a great way of reaching new users while decreasing your CPL, but that’s not all!

 Pros of predictive audience targeting: